abhayv290/abhayv290/README.md

-- 👋 Hi, This is Abhay Vishwakarma ,A MERN Stack Developer
+- 👋 Hi, This is Abhay Vishwakarma ,A MERN Stack Developer   ,BTECH (CSE) sophomore
-- 👀 I’m interested in Ethical Hacking and Aitools (trends today) ,Gaming (development and playing)
+- 👀 As a Techie I'm obssessed with every techincal fields mostly today treds like these ai tools( Ai & ML) , IOTs , I also have some obsession with hacking and  love playing pc games .
 - 🌱 I’m currently learning   DSA with C++ and exploring  competitive programing
-- 💞️ I’m looking to collaborate on content creation and my front end projects
+- 💞️ I’m looking  to colaborate and doing  open source for gsoc 2024
 - 📫you can connect me on https://linktr.ee/abhayvii

 <!---